segmentio/segment-docs/src/connections/destinations/index.md

 ## Data deliverability

-Segment increases deliverability to destinations in two ways: [retries](#retries) and [replays](/docs/guides/what-is-replay/).
-Retries happen automatically for all customers, while replays are available on request for [Business](https://segment.com/pricing/) customers.
+Segment increases deliverability to destinations using [retries](#retries) and [replays](/docs/guides/what-is-replay/).
+Retries happen automatically for all customers, while replays are available on request for [Business Tier](https://segment.com/pricing/) customers.

+> info ""
-**Note:** Segment's data flow is primarily unidirectional, from Segment to integrated destinations.
+> Segment's data flow is primarily unidirectional, from Segment to integrated destinations.
 Segment does not inherently support a bidirectional flow where events, once delivered and processed by a destination, are sent back to Segment.

+Segment also uses [batching](#batching) to increase deliverability to your destinations.
+Some destinations have batching enabled by default, and some, like Segment's [Webhook (Actions) Destination](/docs/connections/destinations/catalog/actions-webhook/), let you opt in to batching.

+> warning "Event batching might lead to observability loss"
+> While batching does increase event deliverability, you might experience observability loss, as the entire batch fails if one event has an error.
+For example, if a batch fails due to a `429` error, you might find that only one event in the batch failed.

 ### Retries